divilla/awesome-go/LINUX-DESKTOP-OPEN-SOURCE.md

 * [Skrooge](https://skrooge.org) - personal finances manager, powered by KDE.

 * [Akaunting](https://akaunting.com) - open-source, and online accounting software for small businesses and freelancers.

+## Terminal

+* [Oh My Zsh](https://ohmyz.sh/) - framework for managing your Zsh configuration.
+It comes bundled with thousands of helpful functions, helpers, plugins, themes, and a few things that make you shout...